ryansoltz/Final_Game_Project/README.md

 ## Overview

 These are the project files for my final game project in my DIMA 246 Game Design course at St. Thomas.
+They contain the GML code as well as the various art/sound assets that make up the game.
+The course went through the fundementals of game design and the various aspects of the game design process.
+The goal of the final project was to create a polished game from the perspective of a game designer.
+This project gave me experience with all aspects of the game design process: brainstorming, designing, prototyping, coding, creating design documents, and ultimately creating a finished game.
+A link to a downloadable verion of the final project is [(here)](https://ryansoltz.itch.io/diveandconquer).
+I am very proud of how this project turned out, it gave me valuable experience with coding using GML, as well as designing a game from the ground up.